jyothsnatreesageorge/DBMS-Lab/README.md

 	Given the schema PERSON(PID,PNAME,DOB).Find the age of each person using cursor.

 	EXPERIMENT 2
-	Given the schemaEMPLOYEE(EMPID,EMPNAME,JOINING_DATE,RELIEVING_DATE,SALARY).
+	Given the schema EMPLOYEE(EMPID,EMPNAME,JOINING_DATE,RELIEVING_DATE,SALARY).
-		a.FInd the serivice(in years) for each relieved employee.
+		a.FInd the service(in years) for each relieved employee.
 		b.Find the pension amount to be paid to each relieved employee.(Pension is eqaul to the years of service*salary divided by 100).

 ***TRIGGER EXPERIMENTS***